Cutting edge series banner

 Free to CDI Members & NICEC Members.
 You will be asked for your membership number upon booking.

-This session will be interactive, and will comprise a series of cumulative input sessions, small-group discussions and whole group sense-making.
-As hosts of this session, NICEC Fellows Dr Cathy Brown and Kate Mansfield look forward to seeing you there”.
+As hosts of this session, NICEC Fellows Dr Cathy Brown and Kate Mansfield will guide us through our agenda; they look forward to seeing you there.

 Agenda